This post is also available in: Français

 - Marriages and Deaths 1926-1997 – Index with link to the original document of most of the marriages and deaths celebrated in Quebec between 1926 and 1997, all religious denominations included.

-- La section Nécrologe – Index and original document of:
+- The Obituary Section – Index and original document of:

-- 2.2 million Canadian death notices published online between 1999 and today
+- 2.7 million Canadian obituaries published online between 1999 and today

 - Drouin Institute’s Great Collections – Digitization of the following collections:

-- Drouin Collection Records – All of Quebec’s parish registers from 1621 to 1940, as well as some from part of Ontario, New England and Acadia.
+- Drouin Collection Records – All of Quebec’s parish registers from 1621 to 1940, as well as some from parts of Ontario, New England and Acadia.

 - Drouin Institute’s Family Genealogies – 660 family genealogies produced by the Drouin Institute during the 20th century.
 Totals for over 230 000 pages.